hikikones/bevy-sequential-actions/README.md

         self.is_finished(agent, world)
     }

-    fn on_stop(&mut self, agent: Option<Entity>, world: &mut World, reason: StopReason) {
+    // This method is called when an action is stopped. fn on_stop(&mut self, agent: Option<Entity>, world: &mut World, reason: StopReason) {
         // Do nothing if agent has been despawned. let Some(agent) = agent else { return };